ohderin/Tabbed/README.md

 # Tabbed

-### simple app for when you want to track how much your friends owe
+### simple app for when you want to track how much your friends owe you

-lord knows I hate swift (temp desc)
+when will they pay me back already lmao
+(i hate swift)